torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 These chromaticities are identical to the Rec.
 709 colorspace.

 Transfer function.
-Note that negative values for L are only used by the Y'CbCr conversion.
+Analte that negative values for L are only used by the Y'CbCr conversion.

 .. math::